Barachia/SpeechAPIDemo/README.md

 # SpeechAPIDemo
 ## Notes
-This fork of the SpeechAPIDemo is made for sending ASR results over middleware.
+This fork of the SpeechAPIDemo is made for sending ASR results over ActiveMQ middleware.

 To run this version of the demo compared to the original, you require the additional packages:
 - jackson-databind 2.9.7